MohammedEsafi/Minimal.ME/content/about/index.md

 I love thing about JavaScript, Python and Flutter <span role="img" aria-label="Love">❤️</span> but I'm also fascinated by getting my hands dirty with other technologies, as I like to learn and discover new stuff everyday.

+Always recommend myself to focus more on practical for making learning more effective and lean way.
+I like to dirt my hands with new technologies, languages and stuffs.

 Interested in learning more about me! — [MY RESUME](https://google.com)